GREEENGUARD Gold Certified

 The most common source of recycled content is aggregates.
 Recycled glass comes from post-consumer sources such as mirror, glass bottles, and glass containers.
 Marble and granite quarries supply post-industrial marble and granite chips to terrazzo contractors for use in a terrazzo project as well.
 There are other sources of recycled aggregates such as recycled porcelain and recycled concrete.
 Even new plastic chips contain as much as 20% of recycled plastic material.

-There are other sources of recycled content designers can incorporate with their sustainable architecture project to satisfy LEED points.
+There are other sources of recycled content designers can incorporate with their sustainable architecture projects to satisfy LEED points.
 Aluminum divider strips also contain a good amount of recycled material.
 These are used to control joints and specify a color change on a terrazzo floor.
 If an underbed is utilized, the steel reinforcing may have recycled content as well.
 Even cement used in cementitious terrazzo projects may also have recycled content.

 Regional Sourcing

 Manufacturers, suppliers, and distributors are located strategically throughout regions of the United States.
-LEED points can be obtained when materials are distributed within 500 miles from the project site.
+LEED points can be obtained when materials are distributed within 500 miles of the project site.
 Terrazzo is manufactured on-site to minimize post-consumer commercial waste and transportation costs.
 Materials that can be regionally sourced for a sustainable architecture project include epoxy resins, aggregates, divider strips, and sealers.

 SUSTAINABILITY BROCHURE